sverweij/mscgen_js/README.md

 See [build.md][7].
 If you want to understand how mscgen_js' innards work: we try to explain that [here][33].

-## License
+## License information
-### GNU Public License v3
 This software is free software [licensed under GPLv3][3].
 This means (a.o.) you _can_ use it as part of other free software, but _not_ as part of non free software.

 ### Commercial use of embedding mscgen
-In addition to that, for the use of the minified version of the embedding code (```mscgen-inpage.js```) as described on [embedding][30] a special exception to the GPL is made:
+In addition to the GNU public license, for the use of the minified version of the embedding code (```mscgen-inpage.js```) as described on [embedding][30] a special exception to the GPL is made: